snok/django-auth-adfs/docs/adfs_oauth.rst

    a authorization code in the query parameters
 #.
 With the code Django requests an access token from ADFS
 #.
 ADFS sends back an access token in JWT format including claims
 #.
-Django validates the token and creates the user is it doesn't exists yet
+Django validates the token and creates the user if it doesn't exists yet

 More details and a great explanation about what URL's are used in the process can be found here: http://blog.scottlogic.com/2015/03/09/OAUTH2-Authentication-with-ADFS-3.0.html